Typical and atypical solutions in non-convex neural networks with discrete and continuous weights

 \section{The model}

 The scenario described in the previous section holds for binary weights neural network models.
-On the other hand, in continuous models less results are known so far.
-In~\cite{baldassi2020shaping,relu_locent} the existence of wide and flat solutions was shown in one layer continuous weights models.
+On the other hand, in non-convex continuous models less is known so far.
+In~\cite{baldassi2020shaping,relu_locent} the existence of wide and flat solutions was shown in one-hidden-layer continuous weights models.
 However, there has been no detailed study of the change in the structure of these regions as a function of overparameterization, nor of their algorithmic implications as in the case of binary models.
 Here we study these questions in an even simpler model, the negative-margin perceptron.
 It is defined as follows.

 Given a set of $P = \alpha N$ normally distributed random patterns $\boldsymbol{\xi}^\mu$, $\mu = 1,\dots, P$ we want to find a vector of $N$ continuous weights $\boldsymbol{w}$ normalized on $\mathcal{S}_N$, the sphere of radius $\sqrt{N}$